Labour Together red arrow asset

 BritCard: a progressive digital identity for Britain

 In government, Labour has committed to reducing migration.
 Labour Together is supporting this agenda with a series of papers looking at how to create a migration system that puts country first.
-In October, we published our first proposal, for an Australian-style National Migration Plan, showing one way Labour could reduce the number of legal migrants while making sure Britain’s economy gets the contributions it needs.
+In October, we published our first proposal, for an Australian-style National Migration Plan.
 Now, in this paper, we turn to how a mandatory, universal, national identity credential - BritCard - can help Britain control illegal migration and secure its borders.

 Read More